Stabilizing Rate of Stochastic Control Systems: Regularized Approximations and Certified Performance Bounds

-The term $\sup_{P\succ0}L(P)$ depends only on the system matrices and represents the sharpest lower bound achievable by quadratic test functions.
-If a strictly positive-definite eigen-solution $P$ of $\Phi(P)=\gamma P$ exists, this inequality becomes an equality.
+\begin{remark} The term $\sup_{P\succ0}L(P)$ depends only on the system matrices and represents the sharpest lower bound achievable by quadratic test functions.
 In practice, however, directly maximizing $L(P)$ is computationally intractable.
 Instead, one evaluates $L(P)$ at the regularized fixed points $P^{(\tau)}$ defined in~\eqref{tau-fix}, which are computable via the regularized operator $\widehat{\Phi}_\tau$. \end{remark}

-We now turn to upper bounds for the optimal cost $J^*$.
+We now turn to upper bounds for the optimal stabilizing rate $\rho^*$.
 For each $\tau\in(0,1)$, recall from Definition~\ref{dam-eq} and Theorem~\ref{thm-regularized} that $\widehat{\Phi}_\tau(P^{(\tau)})=P^{(\tau)}$ admits a strictly positive-definite solution with trace one.
 Let